kran/poorman-spacevim/Readme.md

 ## About

 This simple plugin is inspired by [SpaceVim](https://spacevim.org/), I like the idea of using just one key to group commands.
-But my laptop is so weak and can't run spacevim smoothly. if you have a good enough machine, I suggest you trying spacevim.
-It give you more than just group commands.
+But my laptop is too weak to run spacevim smoothly. this plugin doesn't change the way you using vim.

 ## Usage